osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

          chmod 0755 /usr/local/sbin/perfsonar-pbr-nm.sh
          ```

 2. **Auto-generate `/etc/perfSONAR-multi-nic-config.conf`:** use the script’s generator to detect NICs, addresses, prefixes, and gateways and write a starting config you can review/edit.
+Auto-generation is opt-in; it does not run by default.

       - Preview (no changes):